 You want to mimic the environment your baby experienced in the womb as much as possible.
 It is all they knew for 9 months.

-• White noise – this was a game changer with all of my babies.
-For us, the Mimic time in wombgentle lullabies and soft music did not hack it.
+- White noise – this was a game changer with all of my babies.
+For us, the gentle lullabies and soft music did not hack it.
 Babies are used to all the noise in our bodies – the loud noise was all they knew and it is soothing.
 We use a sound machine and in the beginning I turn it all the way up.
 My kids liked the white noise the best, my older kids like the ocean sound.

 What worked to calm a crying baby